Home » Documentation » Running in Linux using Wine

 1. Installing Wine

 SMS Enabler is a 32-bit application.
-Therefore, if you are on a 64-bit Linux, you need to create a 32-bit wineprefix after having installed Wine.
-If you are on a 32-bit Linux system, skip this chapter.
+Therefore you need to create a 32-bit wineprefix after you have installed Wine.

 To create a 32-bit wineprefix, type in a terminal: